Whitelee Wind Farm generates 322MW of energy, enough to meet the needs of 180,000 homes.

 Around a third of the site is built within a Scottish Water reservoir catchment area and a number of turbines were built as close as 150m from the reservoir, which necessitated strict environmental controls.
 There was a significant depth of peat at a number of the turbine foundations (in some places greater than 9m) which meant we had to implement special measures to construct bases and crane hardstandings in liquid peat conditions, at 28 separate locations.

-Whitelee Wind Farm received "Commendations" in the category for "Project" and "Environmental" from the Saltire Society.
+Whitelee Wind Farm received Commendations in the Project and Environmental categories from the Saltire Society.